NBISweden/workshop-reproducible-research/docs/docker.md

 WORKDIR /course
 ```

 `SHELL` simply sets which shell to use. `WORKDIR` determines the directory the
 container should start in.
+The next few lines introduce the important `RUN`
+instruction, which is used for executing shell commands:

 ```no-highlight
 # Install necessary tools